Houston's Best Omakase Sushi Restaurants — When Only a Lavish Tasting Will Do

 The seventh course dish turned out to be the richest of all with a generous serving of A5 Wagyu sliced and served with a date and balsamic reduction and fine dusting of wasabi salt.
 Swirl the three together and you have one unami-packed bite.

-When the Kanapi Club omakase menu changes in December expect an experience that rides on the theme of comfort food, perfect for a cold winter weekend lunch escape.
+When the Kanpai Club omakase menu changes in December expect an experience that rides on the theme of comfort food, perfect for a cold winter weekend lunch escape.